baseballyama/github-actions/README.md

 # What is this

-This repository provides basic configuration for automation of workflow on GitHub.
+This repository is template of basic configuration for workflow automations.

 # Automations